deejonmustard/wsl-dev-setup/README.md

 A comprehensive development environment setup script for WSL Arch Linux that gets you from **0→1** with modern tools while making the **1→100** customization path effortless.

-## 0→1, Then You Take Over

-This script follows a **0→1 philosophy** - it provides you with a rock-solid foundation of modern development tools and infrastructure, then gets out of your way so you can customize from 1→100 however you want.

-**What we provide (0→1):**
-- Essential modern CLI tools and development environment
-- Flexible dotfile management options (with or without Chezmoi)
-- Cross-platform configuration system
-- Comprehensive documentation
-- Clean, unopinionated foundation

-**What we don't impose (1→100 is yours):**
-- ~~Specific themes or color schemes~~
-- ~~Forced configuration choices~~
-- ~~Opinionated workflow decisions~~

-The result: You get a powerful, modern development environment in minutes, with complete freedom to theme and customize it exactly how you want.

 ## Features

 ### Core Development Environment